EC12 fills to 125, stops but bleeds off to start pressure but wont fire up.

 You think I should install the OMD so it can works .

-The capacitor from Hitachi is so expensive $38 a each or you think just keep the money and by a new one.
+The capacitor from Hitachi is so expensive $38 a each or you think just keep the money and by a new compressor?

 It is ten years old.
 I want to make sure it work before order the capacitors .

 Peter, are you sure it is the cap?
-How did you test it?
+How did you test it, please?

 When you acquired the replacement, did you take the old one and ask the store person to give you the exact replacement?

-As I've often said, I am not an electrical guy.
-I build air circuits.
-So, if you don't have the exact replacement capacitor, or if you haven't checked the old cap (you say you did, but how?) then it may not even be the cap that's at fault.
+If you don’t have the same specs on the replacement capacitor, or if you haven’t checked the old cap (you say you did, but how?) then it may not even be the cap that’s at fault.
 Need a bit more info on that?
 Right here.

 At what pressure is your compressor bogging down?
 Is it at the same pressure every time, or does that vary?
 What is the circuit amperage?
 Are you using an extension cord?
 (Don’t) With the intake filter removed, do you still get the same issue?